 Usually, there are two types of rental contracts that you might have signed with your landlord: a secure or flexible contract.
 A flexible contact will give you permission to rent part of the apartment or house.
 But you'll still have to send a request to the landlord.

 If you’re dealing with a rigid contract, you will be in breach of terms if you sublet it.
 This can land you in some legal hot water - including risk of eviction.
 So always remember to ask for permission.

 Once your landlord has signed off on the sublease, you can start the search for potential renters.
 Now, it’s on you to find someone reliable.
 So seedy sites or classifieds are not the places to find reliable tenants.
 Look for Facebook groups or better yet, hold an open house.
 There are also some good, reliable third-party sites out there.

 Ideally, you should meet the tenant in advance and ensure there are no issues.
 The closer you get to the holiday or your trip, the more difficult it will get for you to manage everything.
 If you can, introduce the renter to the landlord, so they both feel comfortable and can easily communicate while you're away.

 When it comes to the pros of subletting in NYC, there are definitely some advantages.
 For example, someone else will pay your rent while you’re gone and you could even earn some supplemental income from the rent money.
 Additionally, you won't have to leave your beloved apartment just because you’re traveling for a few months.
-By subleasing in NYC, you can be sure someone is looking after your place while you're gone.
+When this works well, you also benefit from having someone looking after your place while you're gone.

-However, there are some disadvantages as well.
-If you don't rent out to someone you trust, you might have to deal with issues such as theft, property damage and rent defaults.
-If they violate the terms, then the landlord may evict you instead.
-Subletting in NYC does come with its fair share of risks, but with due diligence, you can enjoy more flexibility and savings!
+However, there are some disadvantages.
+If you don't rent to someone you trust, you might face issues such as theft, property damage and rent defaults.
+If your tenant violates the terms of your lease, then the landlord may evict you instead.
+Subletting in NYC does come with its fair share of risks, but with due diligence, you can enjoy more flexibility and savings.